 - A West Marches-inspired campaign structure, that is, supporting a rotating cast of players dropping in & out and sandbox-style options for adventures based on the players’ choices

-- Monthly games of an evening or weekend afternoon
+- Monthly (or occasionally bimonthly) games of an evening or weekend afternoon

 - Preference of roleplaying over highly tactical combat; some sessions may contain no battles at all